Photo by weniliou/Shutterstock

 Photo by Kengo_mi/Pixta

-Nyuto Onsen is a resort town nestled at the base of the mountains in Akita Prefecture, made up of eight distinct hot spring ryokan (traditional inns).
-Tsurunoyu is the oldest and most famous of them, with some areas dating back hundreds of years, to the heyday of samurai and warlords.
-Akita is one of Japan's snowiest regions, and is known for its beautiful winter scenery, energetic snow festivals and towering 'snow monsters' made of hoar frost, which appear high up in the mountains during the winter months.
+Nyuto Onsen is a picturesque resort town nestled at the base of the mountains in Akita Prefecture, featuring eight unique hot spring ryokan (traditional inns).
+Among these, Tsurunoyu is the oldest and most celebrated, with sections dating back hundreds of years to the era of samurai and warlords.
+Known as one of Japan's snowiest regions, Akita boasts stunning winter landscapes, vibrant snow festivals, and the breathtaking 'snow monsters' formed by hoar frost that emerge high in the mountains during the winter months.

 The Japanese Alps